GrafKnusprig/HuntShowdownLoadoutRandomizer/README.md

 <ins><b>Don't forget to clear your browser cache after updating! ;)</b></ins>

 #### Known issues:
-- The rank option is not working with custom ammo yet
+- The rank option is not working with custom ammo yet. (use rank 100)
+- The constellation of weapons can be wrong if less than 5 weapons are selected in the settings.

 ### v1.2 First Release